Becoming a Member of The Seabrook

 The Membership fee is the new resident’s contribution to The Seabrook’s Capital Reserve Fund that provides financial resources for maintaining the Seabrook House.

-*The Seabrook is the only Hilton Head CCRC that offers a condominium purchase, Entry Fee Contract option and an annual studio rental.
+*The Seabrook is the only Hilton Head CCRC that offers a condominium purchase, Entry Fee Contract (Lease) option and an annual studio rental.

 Resident Monthly Fee Inclusions